gettek/terraform-azurerm-policy-as-code/modules/def_assignment/README.md

 Assignments can be scoped from overarching management groups right down to individual resources.

 > 💡 A Role Assignment and Remediation Task will be created if the Policy definition contains a list of `roleDefinitionIds`.
+This can be omitted with `skip_role_assignment = true`, the scope can also be changed by setting `role_assignment_scope`.

 ## Examples